• Skip to primary navigation

 The rabbit was thrown in there along with some broken chocolate eggs and aero bubble balls.
 You can use whatever chocolate you like in there really.

-Making Flapjacks
+Making flapjacks

 The chocolate flapjacks themselves are made with cocoa powder, light brown sugar, butter and a little golden syrup to help it bind together.